Mehni/MoreFactionInteraction/README.md

 - Pirates spread out and grow outposts
 - Pirates can demand tribute if they're close by - destroy their outposts!
+- Show off your skills at the yearly exposition.
+Maybe you'll do well and be invited to host next year?

 ## Warring factions